sifi727/TripCo/team/sprint2.md

 *Describe the solution based on the completed epics and list the epics below.*

 * *90 User: I want to supply my own units for the distances:  We added two input fields when the `user defined` button is active; a field to add the unitName and a field to add the unitRadius.
 We also added an uplooad file feature for the user to upload their own Trip TFFI object*
-* *91TripCo: The solution must be responsive for mobile devices:
+* *91 TripCo: The solution must be responsive for mobile devices:
 *

 #### Incomplete epics in Sprint Backlog